ResponsiblyAI/responsibly/_sources/readme.rst.txt

   For example, binary classification fariness mesures (demographic parity, ...).

-Designing
+Designing (Pre-Mitigation)
-  Improving the ethics of a model before training.
+  Improving the ethics of a model or data before training.
-  For example, fairness fairness regularization.
+  For example, fairness regularization.

-Adjusting
+Adjusting (Post-Mitigation)
   Improving the ethics of trained model.
   For example, gender debiasing of words embedding.